xmunoz/sodapy/README.md

 ## Installation
 You can install with `pip install sodapy`.

-If you want to install from source, then `python setup.py install`.
+If you want to install from source, then clone this repository and run `python setup.py install` from the project root.

 ## Requirements

-At it's core, this library depends heavily on the [Requests](http://docs.python-requests.org/en/latest/) package.
+At its core, this library depends heavily on the [Requests](http://docs.python-requests.org/en/latest/) package.
 All other requirements can be found in [requirements.txt](https://github.com/xmunoz/sodapy/blob/master/requirements.txt).

 ## Documentation